Manpreet1710/test-video-editor/_posts/2022-09-22-How to download a webpage as a pdf online for free?.md

 There are various online extensions and web-based programs that specialize in turning HTML into PDFs, with many choices for how the PDF appears and where it goes, if you prefer more alternatives for downloading webpages as PDFs.
 Developers and companies who need to convert numerous pages simultaneously may find these solutions to be especially helpful.

-1. **Web to PDF:** Using an online Web to PDF converter, transform a web page for free.
+1. [**Web to Pdf:**](https://webtopdf.com/) Using an online Web to PDF converter, transform a web page for free.
 In the URL input box, type the web page's URL.
 Choose the Options button to configure page setup, conversion tools, authorizations, and watermarking.
 Select Convert from the menu.
 You have the option to preview or download the converted file after completion.

    Using an online Web to PDF converter, transform a web page for free.
 In the URL input box, type the web page's URL.
 Choose the Options button to configure page setup, conversion tools, authorizations, and watermarking.
 Select Convert from the menu.
 You have the option to preview or download the converted file after completion.
-2. **Free Convert:** The webpage to PDF tool provides a PDF that is identical to the original website.
+2. [**Free Convert**](https://www.freeconvert.com/)**:** The webpage to PDF tool provides a PDF that is identical to the original website.
 In this, you can capture without cookie notifications or with a brief wait.
 Entering a webpage's URL will instantly create high-quality PDFs.
 Every online browser can convert a webpage to a PDF for free.
 To protect your privacy, files are submitted through a safe HTTPS link and immediately destroyed.
-3. **Paper Plane:** Paperplane is a flexible conversion tool that is user-friendly for developers.
+3. [**Paper Plane**](https://www.paperplane.app/)**:** Paperplane is a flexible conversion tool that is user-friendly for developers.
 For those who work quickly, creating a PDF is as simple as pasting a URL and selecting the page size and orientation.
 Businesses might choose to invest in a package with more options for sophisticated PDF handling.
 Using a Paperplane code and an API key, developers can also incorporate the tool anywhere they have to use it.
-4. **PDFShift:** A simple web tool made for speed, PDFShift.
+4. [**PDFShift:**](https://pdfshift.io/) A simple web tool made for speed, PDFShift.
 All you require for long-term use is a free membership, but the entire suite of tools that enable rapid mass HTML conversion for important projects is where the actual value lies.
-5. **Adobe Acrobat:** There is an alternative choice if you choose to purchase a membership to Adobe services.
+5. [**Adobe Acrobat:**](https://www.adobe.com/in/acrobat.html) There is an alternative choice if you choose to purchase a membership to Adobe services.
 You may add a PDF toolbar to your browser thanks to Adobe.
 This produces a straightforward Change to PDF button that enables lightning-fast conversions on demand.
 If you frequently use Adobe tools, the toolbar, which works on Internet Explorer, Chrome, and Firefox, can be more helpful.
-6. **PDF24 Tools: Y**ou may quickly and easily transform a web page into a PDF using PDF24.
+6.  [**PDF24 Tools: **](https://tools.pdf24.org/en/)You may quickly and easily transform a web page into a PDF using PDF24.
 You only need to input a website's URL; nothing more has to be installed.
 To turn webpages into PDFs, no additional system requirements are needed.
 All popular operating systems and online browsers support the app.
 No program installation is necessary.
 On our servers, a webpage is converted into the cloud.
 Your computer's resources are not used by the software.
 Your files are not kept on our server any longer than is necessary.
 After a brief period of time, your data and reports will be removed from the server.

    This is how to download and convert a webpage into a PDF.
 Due to its universality, the PDF format can be converted to various formats.
 We hope this article helps in some way and makes it simple for you to download the webpage into PDF format.
 For any more donuts, you can add them in the comment section.